-Last Sunday I paid a visit to a local church here in Memphis out of respect for the pastor, who proved to be an invaluable resource for a past project in which I looked at the role of small, grassroots churches in facilitating social capital and information amongst its members (I conducted participant observation there, interviewed various church members and staff, and recruited participants for subsequent stages of research for the project).
+Last Sunday I paid a visit to a local church here in Memphis.
+I was invited by a pastor who proved to be an invaluable resource for a project I worked on for which part of the focus was the role of small, grassroots churches in community health outcomes.
+I conducted participant observation at the church, interviewed various members and staff, and recruited participants for subsequent stages of research.

 The two-and-a-half hour service was quite enjoyable, first and foremost because the pastor is an excellent preacher who kept my attention with his speaking and story-telling abilities.
-Not surprisingly, I began to assess the context and social interactions I was witnessing through an anthropological lens, because no matter where I am, my anthropological radar is always on at full power, kind of like Spidey-sense.
-One thing that really struck me was how various forms of technology had been integrated into the church to enhance the member experience.
+Naturally I was paying attention to the context and social interactions around me.
+One thing that really struck me was how various forms of technology had been integrated to enhance the church-going experience.

 I haven’t attended a religious service in years, so this may not be new or very interesting to those who do.
 When I was a kid, my mom made me go to church, and I don’t recall anything technological or modern about it.
 Here, however, the entire service was projected live on a giant screen above the altar (along with an excellent sound system.)
 DVD copies of the service were available for purchase immediately afterward at the “Media Booth”.
 Multiple videographers captured the scene and biblical verses and images were superimposed onto the screen above.